Pycord-Development/guide/CONTRIBUTING.md

 1. Tell us **what's wrong** and, where relevant, **what it should say instead**.
 1. If a code sample doesn't work, include what you ran and what happened (the complete error or traceback, with any token removed).
-    Duplicate issues will be closed.
-1. Point us to **where** the problem is (page, section, or link).
-1. Tell us **what's wrong** and, where relevant, **what it should say instead**.
-1. If a code sample doesn't work, include what you ran and what happened (the complete error or traceback, with any token removed).

 The clearer the report, the faster it gets fixed.

 ## Submitting a Pull Request

 1. Make sure you are up to date with the latest changes.
 It is recommended you pull the latest changes from the master branch before working on your own.
-1. Preview your changes locally and make sure the guide builds before submitting.
-1. Explain everything in a way that is easy to understand.
-If it's an advanced topic that requires some expertise, say so in a note admonition.
-1. Follow proper grammar and spelling.
-1. Try to follow the guide's style, and keep each pull request focused on a single aspect — avoid scope creep. the latest changes from the master branch before working on your own.
 1. Preview your changes locally and make sure the guide builds before submitting.
 1. Explain everything in a way that is easy to understand.
 If it's an advanced topic